Last updated: February 3, 2025

 Schools

 We have already seen many attempts at the state and local level to reverse protections for LGBTQ+ students and censor what students can learn about themselves and others.
-The incoming administration has indicated a desire to broaden attacks on schools and undermine public education.
+The Trump administration has indicated a desire to broaden attacks on schools and undermine public education.
 We can all be prepared to get involved at the local level to protect vital access to education for all students.

 Every New England state has protections for LGBTQ+ students in public schools, and many courts have affirmed that federal Title IX protections apply to LGBTQ+ students.
+Learn more about rights under Title IX.

 We encourage you to ask about your school’s policies, and to visit our state-specific Know Your Rights in School pages for more information and other organizations to reach out to for help.